docksal/addons/pull/README.md

 ### Acquia

-To interact with Acquia through Drush, the `SECRET_ACQUIA_CLI_SECRET` and `SECRET_ACQUIA_CLI_KEY` are required.
+To interact with Acquia through the Acquia CLI, the `SECRET_ACQUIA_CLI_SECRET` and `SECRET_ACQUIA_CLI_KEY` are required.
 Additionally, access to the Acquia Cloud API is required.
 If access is not allowed, fallback to using the [Drush](https://docs.docksal.io/fin/fin-pull/#drupal-drush) method.

-More information on working with [Docksal with Acquia Drush](https://docs.docksal.io/tools/acquia-drush).
+More information on working with [Acquia CLI in Docksal](https://docs.docksal.io/tools/acquia-drush).

 ### Pantheon